Matsuyama wins Masters, 1st man from Japan to win golf major

 Matsuyama did well to walk away with bogey, and with Schauffele making a fourth straight birdie, the lead was down to two shots with three to play.

 The next swing all but ended it.
-Schauffele's tee shot on the par-3 16th bounced of the hill and dribbled into the pond.
+Schauffele’s tee shot on the par-3 16th bounced off the hill left of the green and dribbled into the pond.
 His third shot from the drop area went into the gallery.
-He wound up with a triple-bogey 6.
+It added to a triple bogey, and his third close call in a major.

+Never mind that Matsuyama bogeyed three of his last four holes, the first Masters champion with a final round over par since Trevor Immelman shot 75 in 2008.

 Matsuyama finished at 10-under 278 for his 15th victory worldwide, and his sixth on the PGA Tour.